 8. They finish things; you start things

 Starting is exciting and starting is easy.
 The wantrepreneur has many half-built projects and a folder of notes.
-The entrepreneur has fewer projects and a habit of carrying them to a point where the market can respond.
+The entrepreneur has fewer projects and a habit of carrying them to the point where the market can respond.

 9. They manage money on purpose; you avoid the numbers